abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 ## `EnableRateLimiting` and `DisableRateLimiting` attributes

 It's kind of unrealistic to always use rate limiting for all controllers or pages.
-We may want to throttle a particular endpoint or page many times.
+Sometimes, we may want to throttle a particular endpoint or page.
 In such cases, we can use the `EnableRateLimiting` and `DisableRateLimiting` attributes.
 The `EnableRateLimiting` and `DisableRateLimiting` attributes can be applied to a controller, action method, or razor rage.
 Check [here](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit?preserve-view=true&view=aspnetcore-7.0#enableratelimiting-and-disableratelimiting-attributes) for more.

 ## Rate limit an HTTP handler